-Back in the spring, I was full of hope and went through the “color-coded schedule” phase until summer came when I felt like I had pretty much given up on life.
+Back in the spring of 2020, I was full of hope and went through the “color-coded schedule” phase until summer came when I felt like I had pretty much given up on life.
 June, July, and August were not my friend.
 I felt extremely overwhelmed, overworked, and over-stressed.
 It was too hot to do anything and I had zero motivation.
 I was completely burned-out.
 Now that fall is here I am starting to get into a groove with our routine and I’m feeling much better.
 I came through the summer with a few tricks up my sleeve to help me (and my family) survive those seasons of having a burned-out mom at the helm.

 Teach Your Kids Independence